 Take Home Message

 You might have noticed that there’s no defined list of how many rest days per week you need.
 This is because we’re all different and need to determine this number for ourselves.
 Perhaps you can only spare three days a week for the gym, which means you’ll have four rest days a week.
-So, you should up the volume to match a five day or more a week routine if you want to maximise your gains.
+So, you should up the volume to match a five day or more a week routine if you want to maximize your gains.

 Or maybe you’re a college student who can go to the gym every day (lucky you!), and when you regulate your volume you can go six days a week with only one rest day.
 Don’t be afraid to consider every aspect of your life in addition to your frequency, volume and intensity when determining how many rest days you need.
 Ultimately, if you want to build your body, you first need to listen to what it needs.